nicomeuwly/dg-targetstock-frontend/README.md

 # Target stock automation project

 This project is part of a Bachelor's thesis in Media Engineering at HEIG-VD, in collaboration with Digitec Galaxus AG.
 The aim of the project is to automate the target stock of Digitec shops.
 The target stock is a set of products available for purchase directly in the shops.
 This repository handles the front-end of the solution and is still at an early stage of development.
+The back-end part of the solution can be found in this repository [github.com/nicomeuwly/dg-targetstock](https://github.com/nicomeuwly/dg-targetstock).

 ## Table of contents